pceu/WordGame/README.md

 	Skipping the question needs more coins (30 coins) as it just brings the user to the next question page without needing to answer anything.
    - Timer:
 	We cannot say it is reality when we are not controlled by time; too little of excitement, joyfulness and challenges are involved without time.
-	Just because of this, ‘Timer’ is added and requires users to complete the answer within the time given on the screen.
+	Just because of this, â€˜Timerâ€™ is added and requires users to complete the answer within the time given on the screen.
 To use this feature, user can go to setting and turn on or off the timer.
    - Resume user progress (storing and retrieving from Room):
 	User progress during the game such as level number, question number and coin number are saved into local database using Room in Android.
 This allows user